 Re-Think Digitalization in the Airline Industry

 Accordingly, airlines will —on a broader scale— definitely re-assess their digital strategies during the next weeks and months.
-From my perspective, the results are quite obvious — especially when taking the above into account.
+But, from my perspective, the results are pretty obvious — especially when taking the above into account.

 - Airlines will strip down the digital investment for the next 12 to 24 months massively.